-This communications system will enable the Chief of Defence Force, through Commander Joint Forces New Zealand, to exercise command and control over the NZDF, and will provide commanders with timely situation awareness supported by intelligence.
+This project has implemented a modern command and control tool for the New Zealand Defence Force (NZDF).
+The communications system enables the Chief of Defence Force, through Commander Joint Forces New Zealand, to exercise command and control over the NZDF, and provides commanders with timely situation awareness supported by intelligence.

-Project budget of $NZ22.8 million is approved for purchasing and implementing the US Global Command and Control System (GCCS).
+A project budget of NZ$23.6 million was approved for purchasing and implementing the US Global Command and Control System (GCCS).

 29 October 2013

-The GCCS has been purchased under a Foreign Military Sales agreement.
+The GCCS-J was purchased under a Foreign Military Sales agreement in November 2013.

-The GCCS-J is being customised for implementation onto the NZDF networks in two phases; these are overlapping:
+While the project is largely completed, the GCCS-J is being customised for implementation onto the NZDF networks in two overlapping phases: